organisciak/dissertation/formatting-checklist.md

 student name recorded on the [Thesis/Dissertation Approval (TDA) form](/forms/certificate).

-- [ ]  Set BY in all capital letters.
+- [x]  Set BY in all capital letters.
-- [ ]  Set your name in all capital letters.
+- [x]  Set your name in all capital letters.
-- [ ]  One blank line must separate BY and your name.
+- [x]  One blank line must separate BY and your name.

 ### The Label "THESIS" or "DISSERTATION" (5.5 inches from the top edge of the page)

-- [ ]  Title pages for master’s theses should display the label THESIS.
-- [ ]  Title pages for doctoral dissertations should display the label DISSERTATION.
+- [x]  Title pages for doctoral dissertations should display the label DISSERTATION.
-- [ ]  Set THESIS or DISSERTATION in all capital letters.
+- [x]  Set THESIS or DISSERTATION in all capital letters.

 ### Text Block with Degree, Major, and Year of Conferral

-- [ ]  One blank line should separate the label THESIS or DISSERTATION and the text block.
+- [x]  One blank line should separate the label THESIS or DISSERTATION and the text block.
-- [ ]  The text block will be either 4, 5, or 6 lines long and must
-    be divided into the following lines exactly as shown:
+- [x]  The text block will be either 4, 5, or 6 lines long and must be divided into the following lines exactly as shown:

 1. Submitted in partial fulfillment of the requirements